tyoeer/Chaoshead/README.md

 Though if you want to help program this thing, that's also possible.

 In any case, try looking at the Trello (linked above) for the tings that still need to be done.

+### Data collecting tips

+\#1D is the hex for the top-right position in a 30 by 30 level.

+When CH crashes because of an invalid property save-format, it outputs the hex of the sub-entry.
+Just looks how many bytes there are before the first position to see which save-format it is.

 ## License